 If I had a problem while I was living in Halls, who should I contact?

-There are Residential Coordinators or Wardens in each Hall of Residence.
+There are Residence Life Assistants at each campus.
 Their contact details are displayed on the noticeboards in the Halls and also can be found in the information folders in each kitchen.

 The staff in the accommodation office can also help with queries.